 Flax contains magnesium and B vitamins, which round out this grain’s impressive nutrient profile.
 You can substitute flax for wheat with most recipes.

-Curcumin, the main ingredient in turmeric, is a potent neurological antioxidant, and it improves your nervous system health all across the board.
+Curcumin, the main ingredient in turmeric, is a potent neurological antioxidant, and it improves your nervous system health.

 Broccoli is full of vitamin K, which your body needs for the generation of special fats that shield and insulate your nervous system.